vladimirlojanica/ideas/README.md

  * When the user enters makes a change to a node in the HTML/XML file, this registers a change at this position in the file.
  * Any users who also enter this node will be warned about conflicts when they attempt to change the file.

-This should permit multiple users editing the same file without tripping eachother up.
+This should permit multiple users editing the same file without tripping each other up.

 Existing: